-www.mass.gov/ethics
+www.mass.gov/ethics [Under Education & Training Resources tab]

 In addition, all state, county and municipal employees must complete an on-line training program every two years, which is available on the Ethics website.
 Newly-hired employees must complete this training within 30 days of beginning public service, and every two years thereafter.
-Upon completing the program, employees should print out the completion certificate, keep a copy for themselves and forward a copy of the certificate to the Town Clerk.
-Completing this on-line program will be considered by the Commission as meeting the Bill's training requirements.
+Upon completing the program, employees must print out the completion certificate, sign the certificate, keep a copy for themselves and forward a copy of the certificate to the Town Clerk.
+Completing this on-line program will be considered by the Ethics Commission as meeting the Bill's training requirements.